 My father Terry Trench (1917-75) was a documentary film maker.
-He worked on over seventy films between 1935 and 1974, starting as an assistant cutter, and later working mainly as the editor, but sometimes as director or producer.
+He worked on over seventy-five films between 1935 and 1973, starting as an assistant cutter, and later working mainly as the editor, but sometimes as director or associate producer.

 It is as an assistant cutter at Elstree that Terry Trench seems to have started his film career.
 He worked as an (uncredited) assistant cutter under the editor James Corbett on the 1935 musical Music Hath Charms, directed by Thomas Bentley, with music by Henry Hall, Mabel Wayne, Desmond Carter and Collie Knox.
 The film features Henry Hall and the BBC Dance Orchestra.
 This was an Associated British Picture Corporation Ltd film, made at Elstree, London.
-For an extract from Music Hath Charms on YouTube, see Little Bits & Pieces: Henry Hall & The BBC Dance Orchestra
+Watch a clip from Music Hath Charms on YouTube: Little Bits & Pieces: Henry Hall & The BBC Dance Orchestra

 Terry Trench worked as an (uncredited) assistant cutter under editor James Corbett on Ourselves Alone (1936), another Associated British Picture Corporation Ltd picture directed by Brian Desmond Hurst (and Walter Summers), with a screen play by Dudley Leslie, Marjorie Deans and Dennis Johnston, adapted from the play The Trouble by Dudley Sturrock and Noel Scott.
 This 70-minute drama film, which tells the story of a British soldier and an Irish police officer who both fall in love with the sister of an IRA leader, was controversial.
 The Brian Desmond Hurst website says that "Ourselves Alone was banned in Northern Ireland at the time of its release in 1936 although it has now achieved the recognition it deserved and is shown in museums and other public access points in Northern Ireland."
 Brian Desmond Hurst website.

 In 1936, Terry Trench was again an (uncredited) assistant cutter under James Corbett on The Tenth Man (1936), a British International Pictures film made at Elstree.
-This drama film, directed by Brian Desmond Hurst, was based on the play by W Somerset Maugham.
-For the plot summary and cast list on IMDb, see The Tenth Man
+This drama film, also directed by Brian Desmond Hurst, was based on the play by W Somerset Maugham.
+Wikipedia article: The Tenth Man

 In 1939, with the outbreak of the Second World War, the Crown Film Unit was set up to make documentary films for the Ministry of Information.
 Terry Trench joined the Crown Film Unit, and worked on Close Quarters (1943) as an (uncredited) assistant sound cutter.
 This short film gives an impression of a wartime submarine patrol in the North Sea, with the submariners playing themselves on board their submarine HMS Tribune.
 It was produced by Ian Dalrymple, directed by Jack Lee, with photography by Jonah Jones and sound recording by Ken Cameron.
-For a synopsis on the BFI's ScreenOnline, see Close Quarters synopsis
+Synopsis on BFI ScreenOnline: Close Quarters

 Terry Trench also worked on The True Story of Lili Marlene (1944), directed and written by Humphrey Jennings, as an (uncredited) sound cutter.
 This propaganda film about the song Lili Marlene first shows the song inspiring German soldiers and then being adopted by the Eighth Army in North Africa.
 Like Close Quarters, it is a reconstruction that used non-actors to re-enact their experiences.
-The whole film can be seen on YouTube: The True Story of Lili Marlene
+Watch the whole film on YouTube: The True Story of Lili Marlene.

 Terry Trench is credited as editor of Two Fathers (1944).
 Based on a short story by VS Pritchett, the film tells of a conversation between an English father (played by Bernard Miles), whose son is the RAF, and a French father (played by Paul Bonifas), whose daughter is in the Resistance.
 Two Fathers was directed by Anthony Asquith and produced by Arthur Elton, shot by cameraman Jonah Jones, with sound recorded by Ken Cameron.
-For a synopsis on Britmovie, see Two Fathers synopsis
+Wikipedia article: Two Fathers.

-The New School (working title The New Teacher) was also edited by Terry Trench in 1944, with photography by Edwin Catford, music by Benjamin Frankel, and a cast that includes Peter Cushing.
+The New School (working title The New Teacher), directed by Rodney Ackland, was also edited by Terry Trench in 1944, with photography by Edwin Catford, music by Benjamin Frankel, and a cast that includes Peter Cushing.
 This film appears to have received minimal distribution.

 Terry Trench was one of two editors (with Alan Osbiston) on This Was Japan (1945), about Japan's pre-war and wartime Cult of the Emperor and militaristic policies.
 The commentator was Esmond Knight, with music by Ben Frankel and sound recorded by Ken Cameron.
-Watch the whole of This Was Japan on VPRO, a Dutch public broadcasting corporation.
+Watch the whole film on VPRO, a Dutch public broadcasting corporation: This Was Japan

 In 1946, the Ministry of Information was abolished and replaced by the non-governmental Central Office of Information.
 The post-war films made by the Crown Film Unit often reflect the aftermath of war, social issues, and the relationship between Britain and its colonies.

-Terry Trench edited Jungle Mariners (1946), which was produced by Basil Wright and directed by Ralph Elton, the younger brother of Arthur Elton, with music by Elisabeth Lutyens (her first film score) and sound recording by Ken Cameron.
+Terry Trench edited Jungle Mariners (1946), which was produced by Basil Wright and directed by Ralph Elton, the younger brother of Arthur Elton, with music by Elisabeth Lutyens and sound recording by Ken Cameron.
 This short film re-enacts the experience of Royal Marines patrolling in Burma, narrated by the officer in charge of the patrol.
-For a synopsis on Colonial Film, see Jungle Mariners synopsis.
-The whole film can be seen on YouTube: Jungle Mariners
+Synopsis on Colonial Film: Jungle Mariners.
+Watch the whole film on YouTube: Jungle Mariners.

-The Way from Germany (1946), directed by Terry Trench, is about the attempt to return eighteen million freed prisoners to their homes after the defeat of Germany.
+The Way from Germany (1946), edited by Terry Trench (and de facto director), is about the attempt to return eighteen million freed prisoners to their homes after the defeat of Germany.
 The film shows slave labourers being liberated by the allies, and the establishment of camps for displaced persons.
 It was produced by Basil Wright, with sound recording by Ken Cameron, music by composer Elisabeth Lutyens, and a commentary written by novelist Arthur Calder Marshall.
-For a synopsis on Screenonline, see The Way from Germany synopsis.
-To see the film on the Steven Spielberg Film and Video Archive of the United States Holocaust Memorial Museum website, click The Way from Germany
+Synopsis on BFI ScreenOnline: The Way from Germany.
+Watch the film on the Steven Spielberg Film and Video Archive of the United States Holocaust Memorial Museum website: The Way from Germany

 Voices of Malaya (1948) was co-directed by Terry Trench and Ralph Elton.
 Elton headed the film unit in Malaya, which included cameraman Denny Densham.
 It was scripted by VS Pritchett, with music by Elisabeth Lutyens.
-To see the film on Colonial Film, click Voices of Malaya.
+Watch the whole film on Colonial Film: Voices of Malaya.

-There is an account of the content and process of making the film on the Imperial War Museums website IWM: Voices of Malaya; it notes that the film unit in Malaya under Ralph Elton shot 250,000 feet of film, which was 'then left to a team in Britain, headed by Terry Trench, to edit'.
+There is an account of the content and process of making Voices of Malaya on the Imperial War Museums website: IWM: Voices of Malaya.
+It notes that the film unit in Malaya under Ralph Elton shot 250,000 feet of film, which was 'then left to a team in Britain, headed by Terry Trench, to edit'.